Copyright © 2010 jsd

 That relationship is not even remotely true for waves on the surface of a body of water.
 The propagation of such waves is highly dispersive.
-For almost all practical purposes, the group velocity is “the” speed of the wave, and that goes like dω/dk not ω/k.
+It’s also not true, if look at all closely, for waves on a piano string.
+For a wide range of practical purposes, the group velocity serves as “the” speed of the wave, and that goes like dω/dk not ω/k.

 That’s not true for sound waves in solids.

 That’s untrue in principle, and if the voltage is high enough it will be untrue to a quite significant degree.
 This is an AC circuit, and a dangling person has a nonzero self-capacitance.
 For a 500,000 volt line, if we model the dangling person as a cylinder 0.15 m in radius with a length of 2 m, I calculate a current of about 8 mA, which is well above the threshold of pain.